Tropical cyclones in 2005: February

 February was slightly below-average featuring nine tropical cyclones, of which seven were named.
 The Australian region featured Cyclone Harvey and Tropical Low Vivienne.
-Harvery formed in the Gulf of Carpentaria before making landfall on Queensland and the Northern Territory while Vivienne caused minor oil and gas distruptions in the Timor Sea.
-The Southern Pacific basin featuted seven cyclones of which three of them became Category 5 cyclones.
+Harvey formed in the Gulf of Carpentaria before making landfall on Queensland and the Northern Territory while Vivienne caused minor oil and gas disruptions in the Timor Sea.
+The Southern Pacific basin featured seven cyclones of which three of them became Category 5 cyclones.
 Cyclones Meena, Olaf, Nancy, and Percy all affected the Cook Islands with Percy becoming the strongest storm of the month.

 March

 March was very inactive, featuring five tropical cyclones with all of them being named.
 The month started off with Cyclone Ingrid, which formed north of the Gulf of Carpentaria.
 Ingril was a erratic cyclone which effected much of Northern Australia as a Category 4 tropical storm.
 The storm made landfall on the town of Nhulunbuy as a Category 5 on the Australian scale.
 It then made a slow approach on Kimberley before dissipating.
 While, Ingril was a Category 5 cyclone, another storm named Cyclone Willy formed northwest of Australia.
 Willy only caused minor oil distruption in the Timor Sea but had no effect on land.
 The Western Pacific basin featured its second storm Tropical Storm Roke.
-Roke struck the Philippines as a mimimal typhoon killing 7 people.
+Roke struck the Philippines as a minimal typhoon killing 7 people.
 The South-West Indian Ocean featured two storms named Hennie and Isang.
 Hennie caused minor damage on Mauritius, and Réunion before accelerating towards the southeastern Indian Ocean.
 Isang on the other hand took a similar route with Hennie but had no effect on land.